 If you were to draw the moongazers attention, you would find yourself being rushed at before he sucked your brains out through his palm.
 Many accounts I came across indicated a penchant for killing babies, though no further details I could find.

-A churail is a vampire like creature of East Indian origin and is considered to be of the bhoot.
+A churail is a vampire-like creature of East Indian origin and is considered to be of the bhoot.
 A bhoot (in Indian culture) is a supernatural creature, often the ghost of a deceased person.
 The concept of the bhoot is subject to various interpretations depending on region and community.
 In Guyana it is known as a choorile and is a very specific type of bhoot.

 Guyana's choorile is an evil spirit of a woman who had died in childbirth, yet her child lived.
 The separation from her child torments her and she wails in her grief, much like a banshee of Irish lore.
-She haunts or terrorizes pregnant woman and newborn children.
+She haunts or terrorizes pregnant women and newborn children.

 They resemble a normal human woman, but their feet are turned backwards and sometimes other features are flipped upside down.
 They are capable of changing their forms at any time and often change to look beautiful or 'normal' in an attempt to lure young men to their deaths.
 Chooriles are often met at crossroads, fields or similar places, not often found on or near the water.

 If a young man, or old one, falls for the charms of the choorile and becomes enamoured with her, it is believed that she will cause his death.
 There have been stories of people living with and outsmarting a choorile, in some cases even marrying one.
 If you encounter a choorile, it is said that crossing water or leaving shoes behind will save you, as chooriles do not cross water and will spend all night trying to put on the shoes.